 Along the Crystal Coast, Cape Lookout National Seashore includes the North Core, South Core and Shackleford Banks.
 The park includes 56 miles of undeveloped beach stretching from Ocracoke Inlet to the north to Beaufort Inlet to the southwest.
 Open to camping, kayaking and other paddle sports, surfing, fishing, exploring, lighthouse climbing and wildlife watching, if nature and solitude are your things, you’ll find plenty of both here.

 On Shackleford Banks, you’ll see the Colonial Spanish Mustangs, a herd of more than 100 wild horses that have lived here for about 500 years.
-South Core Banks is home to Cape Lookout Lighthouse and the Light Station Visitor Center.
+South Core Banks is home to Cape Lookout Lighthouse (also closed to climbers until 2023 due to extensive renovations) and the Light Station Visitor Center.
 On North Core Sound, you’ll find the Theodore and Annie Salter House and what remains of Portsmouth Village, a fishing village established in the 1750s and abandoned in the 1970s.

 Plan Your Visit